Vice-President (Administration) and University Registrar

 - number, complexity and diversity of courses and facilities

 - coherence with respect to courses, and professional or disciplinary orientation

 - level of research, consulting and fundraising activity

-- identified need for leadership at executive dean of faculty or head of school level respectively.
+- identified need for leadership at executive dean of faculty, deputy dean or head of school level respectively.